-- To remove the whole tumour or as much as possible.
+- To remove all of a tumour or as much as is safely possible.
 Even removing part of the tumour will relieve some symptoms your child may be experiencing.
-A craniotomy is the most common type of operation.
+A “craniotomy” operating through a temporary window made in the skull bone is the most common type of operation.

 - To perform a biopsy – removing a small piece of the tumour for diagnosis.

 - To relieve pressure in the skull by inserting a shunt.
-This is when the tumour is preventing the cerebrospinal fluid (CSF) from flowing around the brain and draining.
-This build-up of fluid is known as hydrocephalus, and it can increase pressure in the head and cause headaches.
+This might be needed when the tumour is preventing the cerebrospinal fluid (CSF) from flowing around the brain and draining.
+This build-up of fluid is known as hydrocephalus, and it can increase pressure in the head and cause headaches, sickness and drowsiness.

 Why is my child not having neurosurgery?

-Some tumours are in delicate locations, close to critical structures such as the optic nerve or brainstem, where surgery would cause more harm than good.
+Some tumours are in deep, awkward to access locations, or involve critical structures such as the optic nerve or brainstem, where surgery to remove tissue would cause more harm than good.

 Some tumours may be slow-growing and may not require surgery immediately.
 If this is the case, your child may be scanned and monitored regularly to assess symptoms and to look for tumour growth – this is often referred to as ‘watch and wait’.
 Your child’s consultant will go over each treatment option in detail and suggest what would be the best route of treatment.

-It is important that you also make an informed decision about the treatment options offered, so do your research, ask questions, and if you are still not certain, ask for a second opinion or get in touch with brainstrust.
+It is important that you also make an informed decision about the treatment options offered, so do your research, ask questions, and if you are still not certain, ask to discuss things again with the treating team, consider asking about getting a second opinion or get in touch with brainstrust.

-If your child is not an inpatient, they may have to go into hospital a day before the surgery.
-This is to allow the neurosurgery team to do all their assessments to ensure your child is well enough to go through surgery.
+If your child is not an inpatient, they may have to attend the hospital for a preoperative visit a week or so before the surgery.
+This is to allow the neurosurgery or anaesthetic team to do all their assessments to ensure your child is well enough to go through surgery and to explain plans.

 Before the surgery, the neurosurgeon will ask you to sign a consent form.
-This is a great opportunity to ask any questions you have regarding the surgery and what happens afterwards.
-Some older teenagers with understanding of the procedure can also sign the consent form.
+By then you should already have discussed the strategy for treatment and the plans for the surgery but this is another opportunity to ask any questions you have regarding the surgery and what happens afterwards.
+Some older children with understanding of the plans and procedure can also sign the consent form.

 Sometimes your child may have some additional tests, such as blood tests, a chest X-ray and some tests to check the heart.
-All these are precautionary tests to make sure everything is healthy and in good condition to manage surgery.
+All these are precautionary tests to ensure their health and fitness is as good as it can be before the surgery.